felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Crack open the book at page 1 (or simply continue reading here).
 We are embarking on a journey.
 If you didn't try the book suplex yet, consider doing it now.
 Have a highlighter in your hand and start reading.
-Highlight whatever golden nuggets of information *you* find interesting.
+Highlight whatever golden nuggets of information *you* find interesting, whatever the reason.
 That's it!

 Whenever I highlight something, I don't care if this is something the author expected me to memorize or not.
 If a sentence resonates with me, if I'd